-Sample Diversity-Issues Plan (2014-2019)
+Sample Diversity-Issues Plan (2021-2026)

 Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 1.
-Assessment Athletics department does not collect or review data related to monitoring the department's commitment to diversity.
-Monitor the athletics department activities and commitments to diversity.
-1. Include written goals and objectives related to the commitment to diversity as part of the executive staff's strategic planning process and distribute them.
-2. The executive staff member assigned to diversity will be responsible for collecting data designed to assess progress toward achieving the athletics department's written goals and objectives that support the department's commitment to diversity.
-3. Data will be collected concerning diversity issues from an annual student-athlete survey and exit interviews and reviewed by senior staff and the athletics council annually.
-4. Demographic data on student-athletes/staff/coaches to reviewed by senior staff the athletic council annually.
-Associate Athletics Director for Academics (executive staff); and Minority/Equity Council.
-Fall 2014 and ongoing each year subsequent.
+Assessment.
+Athletics department does not collect or review data related to monitoring the department's commitment to diversity.
+Monitor the athletics department activities and commitments to diversity. • Include written goals and objectives related to the commitment to diversity as part of the executive staff's strategic planning process and distribute them.
+The executive staff member assigned to diversity will be responsible for collecting data designed to assess progress toward achieving the athletics department's written goals and objectives that support the department's commitment to diversity.
+Data will be collected concerning diversity issues from an annual student-athlete survey and exit interviews and reviewed by senior staff and the athletics council annually.
+Demographic data on student-athletes/staff/coaches to reviewed by senior staff the athletic council annually.
+Associate athletics director for academics (executive staff); and minority/equity council.
+[Term year (e.g., fall 2024)] and ongoing each year subsequent.

-Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable For Completing the Work 2.
-Retention Athletics department retention programs do not work in conjunction with the institution's programs for all students.
-1. Increase retention of minority student-athletes.
-2. Enhance retention programs for student-athletes by working with institution's diversity office.
+Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 2.
+Retention.
+Athletics department retention programs do not work in conjunction with the institution's programs for all students.
+Increase retention of minority student-athletes.
+Enhance retention programs for student-athletes by working with institution's diversity office.
 Require head coaches to provide info at institution's diversity office in recruiting process.
 Meet quarterly with diversity office to review progress.
 Incorporate institution-wide programs and athletic department programs to enhance programs and services to student-athletes.
 Evaluate retention data annually to determine if adjustments should be made.
-Program administrators (Director; Associate Director, Programs and Facilities and Assistant Director, Compliance and Operation).
-Fall 2014 and ongoing each year subsequent.
-3. Partnerships Lack of communication between athletics department and career services office.
+Program administrators (director; associate director, programs and facilities and assistant director, compliance and operation).
+[Term year (e.g., fall 2024)] and ongoing each year subsequent.
+3. Partnerships.
+Lack of communication between athletics department and career services office.
 Develop and implement programs related to career services for minority student-athletes in conjunction with campus career services office.
-Assistant AD for student-athlete services will meet on a quarterly basis with the director of career services.
+Assistant athletics director for student-athlete services will meet on a quarterly basis with the director of career services.
 Career services programming for minority students will occur on a biannual basis.
-Assistant AD for student-athlete services will advertise the availability of the programming to all minority student-athletes via email and postings.
-Athletics Director; Assistant AD for student-athlete services; director of career services Spring 2015 and once per semester thereafter.
+Assistant athletics director for student-athlete services will advertise the availability of the programming to all minority student-athletes via email and postings.
+Athletics director; assistant athletics director for student- athlete services; director of career services [Term year (e.g., spring 2025)] and once per semester thereafter.